-To get funding, you will need to have an assessment with an audiologist, hearing therapist or Deaf Aotearoa Service Coordinator.
-They must be an approved assessor for the Ministry of Health for hearing equipment (hearing assistive technology).
+To get funding for this type of equipment you will need to have an assessment with an audiologist, hearing therapist or Deaf Aotearoa Service Coordinator.
+They must be an approved assessor for Whaikaha – Ministry of Disabled People for hearing equipment (hearing assistive technology).

-The assessor may make an application for funding through the Ministry of Health Equipment and Modification Services.
+The assessor may make an application for funding through the Whaikaha – Ministry of Disabled People Equipment and Modification Services.